 For even better handling and balance, the TY4565 features a front counterweight on 13-inch pneumatic wheels having AG tread tires.
 There is an adjustable serrated rear and side shield that ensures the safety of the operator.

-There’s a reason why the Yardmax YT4565 sits at the top of my list of best rear tine tiller 2019.
+There’s a reason why the Yardmax YT4565 sits at the top of my list.
 It’s a beast with smooth handling.
 The power within will handle all tilling jobs, and you won’t have a hard time controlling the beast as well.

 02. Husqvarna CRT900 Rear Tine Tiller

 It is impossible for Husqvarna to not make it to the above the fold position no matter what gardening tool we’re discussing.
-Talking about Rear Tine Tiller, the CRT900 from them is the second pick for my list of best rear tine tiller 2019.
+Talking about Rear Tine Tiller, the CRT900 from them is the second pick of the list.

 It is a heavy-duty tiller with counter-rotating tines, Smooth operation, Briggs & Stratton engine, and superior control and balance.